BlessedOrg/UX--UI/README.md

 ## Problem Statement and Ideation Process

-The goal of our project is to create a seamless experience for users transitioning between exploring event background information and purchasing tickets.
+The goal of our project is to create a enjoyfull experience for users transitioning between exploring events related background information and purchasing tickets.
 This objective serves as a foundational framework to guide all subsequent decisions:

 ```
 “Make switching between exploring the event background information and purchasing a ticket feel natural.”
 ```
 This guiding principle has led us to explore various ideas aimed at entertaining and engaging the user, such as:

-During Waiting Periods:
-Entertainment and Information Slider: An interactive window featuring an entertainment and information slider to keep users engaged while they wait.
+During Waiting Periods we have our Entertainment and Information Slider: An interactive window featuring an entertainment and information slider to keep users engaged while they wait.
-“Take a Break” Switch: A switch that transforms the slider content into a "Back to Lottery" view, supported by a vertical switch flip animation for a smooth transition between the slider and lottery areas.
+“Take a Break” Switch: A switch that transforms the slider content into a "Back to Lottery / Auction" view, supported by a vertical switch flip animation for a smooth transition between the slider and lottery areas.
 Cooldown Phase Countdown: A countdown timer with color coding in "BLESSED Chill Blue" to indicate cooldown phases, providing users with a clear visual cue for breaks.
 Visualizing the Four Main Phases:
 We employ a running down time metaphor in the bars representing the four phases of our product's main functionality.